RichoHa/week1-homework/README.Project Specification.md

 ### Application Quality: 15%

 * Application resembles mock-up provided in the homework instructions (at least 90%).
+(Completed)

 ### Repository Quality: 13%